astropy/specutils/docs/manipulation.rst

 Shifting
 --------

+In addition to resampling, you may sometimes wish to simply shift the ``spectral_axis`` of a spectrum (a la the ``specshift`` iraf task).
-To shift a spectrum in wavelength, one can use a construct like this:
+There is no explicit function for this because it is a basic transform of just the ``spectral_axis``.
+Therefore one can use a construct like this:

 .. code-block:: python